 When you have a concern you should share it with your social worker.
 If you are more comfortable sharing your concern directly with the supervisor you may certainly do so.
 Please know, however, that it is our practice at The Cradle to keep all lines of communication open.
 Thus, you should expect that the supervisor will share your concern with your social worker.
 Open discussions can often address the concern and resolve the issue satisfactorily.
 If, however, you are not satisfied with the outcome after these discussions, you may initiate a formal Problem Resolution Process.

-Take the time to describe, in writing, the nature of your concern and forward it to the Executive Director of Adoption Services (“Executive Director”).
-The Executive Director will initiate an investigation of your complaint within 2 business days upon receipt of the complaint.
-The Executive Director will share your complaint with your social worker and his/her supervisor and discuss your concerns and determine whether correctable action is indicated.
-You may be asked to meet with your social worker, his/her supervisor, and Executive Director.
+When beginning the formal Problem Resolution Process, take the time to describe, in writing, the nature of your concern and forward it to the Co-Director of Adoption and Family Support.
+The Co-Director will initiate an investigation of your complaint within 2 business days upon receipt of the complaint.
+The Co-Director will share your complaint with your social worker and his/her supervisor and discuss your concerns and determine whether correctable action is indicated.
+You may be asked to meet with your social worker, his/her supervisor, and Co-Director.

 We will endeavor to expedite this process but the actual amount of time it takes depends on a variety of factors including the availability of all the staff members involved, but in no event will it be longer than 10 business days unless extenuating circumstances exist which require additional time for resolution.
 Should this occur, you will be notified at least by day ten of the need to continue the investigation.